 OverviewYosemite National Park is the highest auto pass in the Sierra Nevada.
 At over 400 miles long the Sierra is the longest continuous range in the United States.
 There are several auto passes to the north with each one lower in elevation as the range tapers off in height.
 To the south however the Sierra crest gets higher and more rugged.
-There is not another auto pass for 170 miles until Walker Pass at 5,250' near the southern end of the range except little known Sherman Pass that runs from Pearson to the Kern River then over the Great Western Divide.
+There is not another major auto pass for 170 miles until Walker Pass at 5,250' near the southern end of the range and little known Sherman Pass that runs from Pearson to the Kern River then over the Great Western Divide.

 With a sustained elevation of well over 9,000' for most of 8 miles of Hwy 120

 the hiker/mountaineer has access to a wealth of peaks, lakes, meadows and trails with skiing and seasonal ice climbing that can be done in a day in classic alpine settings.
 Similar lofty pristine settings generally require backpacking to reach further south.

 Nevertheless in winter the pass becomes a major cross-country ski pull from lower Lee Vining Canyon.

 I have defined the general boundary points (the natural boundaries created by the mountains themselves) of the Tioga area as: McCabe and Lundy Passes to the north, Lee Vining Canyon to the east, Koips Peak Pass to the south and the Dana Fork to the west.